Victoriqueli/Final-Project/README.md

 Therefore, four module is established to mimic the immune system, which are the cancer module, the T cell module, and the APC module, and the checkpoints module.
 Each module are connected and placed in one function.
 Different parts are connected by Hill Equations.
 By adding atezolizumab, checkpoint affinity will get influenced and by adding nab-paclitaxel, a chemotherapy medicine, is working on changing the cytokines producing rate.
-By running the code, we can get three 3D images of 'Cancer Size', 'No. of T effective in tumor compartment', and 'No. of Antigen presenting cell(APC) in tumor compartment'.
+By running the code, we can get three set of data of 'Cancer Size', 'No. of T effective in tumor compartment', and 'No. of Antigen presenting cell(APC) in tumor compartment'.

 <img width="416" alt="image" src="https://user-images.githubusercontent.com/113488305/208579336-ab3b3703-06dc-4bfc-9fc3-db920dbb22f5.png">